MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/converting-a-wdk-sources-file-to-a-visual-studio-project.md

 ---
-title: Converting a WDK sources file to a Visual Studio project
+title: Converting a WDK Sources File to a Visual Studio Project
 description: Using Nmake2msBuild to convert WDK source files to a Visual Studio project. ms.date: 04/20/2017
 ---